Notes from a Healer

 About the Author

 Brian T. Maurer has practiced pediatric medicine as a Physician Assistant for the past three decades.
 As a clinician, he has always gravitated toward the humane aspect in patient care—what he calls the soul of medicine.
 Over the past decade, Mr. Maurer has explored the illness narrative as a tool to enhance the education of medical students and cultivate an appreciation for the delivery of humane medical care.
-His first book, Patients Are a Virtue, recently reviewed in The Yale Journal for Humanities in Medicine, is a collection of fifty-seven patient vignettes illustrating what Sir William Osler called “the poetry of the commonplace” in clinical medical practice.
+His first book, Patients Are a Virtue, recently reviewed in The Yale Journal for Humanities in Medicine, is a collection of patient vignettes illustrating what Sir William Osler called “the poetry of the commonplace” in clinical medical practice.
 Interested readers can read more of the author's writings at his website and blog.